ArneBinder/pytorch-ie-hydra-template-1/README.md

 ### Experiment Tracking

-PyTorch-IE Lightning supports many popular logging frameworks:<br>
+PyTorch-IE is based on PyTorch Lightning which supports many popular logging frameworks:<br>
 **[Weights&Biases](https://www.wandb.com/) · [Neptune](https://neptune.ai/) · [Comet](https://www.comet.ml/) · [MLFlow](https://mlflow.org) · [Tensorboard](https://www.tensorflow.org/tensorboard/)**

 These tools help you keep track of hyperparameters and output metrics and allow you to compare and visualize results.
 To use one of them simply complete its configuration in [configs/logger](configs/logger) and run: